elastic/elasticsearch-definitive-guide/README.md

-# CN_elasticsearch-definitive-guide
+# Chinese_Version elasticsearch-definitive-guide

-This is a Chinese translated copy of <The Definitive Guide of Elasticesearch>
-non-official, maintained by nemo1023@gmail.com
+This is a Chinese translated copy of "The Definitive Guide of Elasticesearch" non-official, maintained by nemo1023@gmail.com